Cookie information

 Make sure you install 'Microsoft Authenticator' by Microsoft Corporation.
 Download the app in the App Store or via the Play Store. -

-Give the app access to the camera, notifications and location on request
+Give the app access to notifications, the camera and location on request

 Step 2: Activate MFA